fridadwi/promo-card-instagram-filter-tutorial/README.md

 ![instagram preview](tutorial_images/22_preview_instagram.gif)

-When it has been sent, check Instagram on your device, a notification will appear that you can tap to try the Filter that you have created.
+When it has been sent, check Instagram on your device, a notification will appear that you can **tap to try** the Filter that you have created.

 ![notification](tutorial_images/23_notification.png)

-Actually we can also test using a Facebook account (Facebook Camera), but because we are using the **Gallery Texture** feature which can only be applied to Instagram, the Facebook Camera option is not displayed.

 ## Publish Filters

-Before starting the publishing process, we need to prepare an icon and demo video.
+Before starting the publishing process, let's prepare an icon and demo video.
-* Some of icon requirements are:
+* Icon requirements:
    * Files in PNG or JPG format.
    * It has square, not rounded corners.
    * The color space is sRGB.